marciomonzon/dapper-example/README.md

 ## Example Project
 <p>
-  This project developed as an example, has an ASP.NET API which has Customers CRUD endpoints.
+  This project was developed as an example for study purpose.
+  It Has an ASP.NET API which has Customers CRUD endpoints.
 </p>

 ## Technical Information